Project Budgeting and Cost Estimate: A Comprehensive Guide For Project Managers

 Resource Allocation

 By accurately estimating costs, project managers can allocate resources efficiently.
 This includes personnel, equipment, materials, and other assets, ensuring that they are available when needed.
-Efficient resource allocation minimizes the likelihood of resource shortages or surpluses, contributing to smoother project execution.
+Efficient resource allocation minimises the likelihood of resource shortages or surpluses, contributing to smoother project execution.

 Risk Mitigation